 Visit the town’s lively morning market before heading south with stops at Kyauktalon Pagoda, perched atop a limestone pinnacle, the world’s largest reclining Buddha (Win Sein Taw Ya) and Thanbyuzayat – terminus of the infamous Japanese-built ‘Death Railway’ and WW2 cemetery.
 Last but not least, we visit the iconic Kyaikkami Monastery located in the old colonial town of Amherst, on a rock outcrop jutting into the sea.
 Overnight accommodation in the charming little seaside town of Setse.

 Overnight: Setse Beach Transport: Minibus, Walk, Meals: B, L,

 Day 19 - Dawei - head south via Ye

 A short drive south brings us to the delightful little town of Ye.
-Until late 2013 the town had been of limits to foreigners since independence in 1948 due to perceived security issues with Mon and Karen autonomists so, to say it’s off the beaten track, is an understatement.
-We’ll visit the spectacular temple site atop charmingly named Banana Mountain as well as taking in the rustic riverside market before continuing our journey to Dawei, former Tavoy.
+Until late 2013 the town had been off limits to foreigners since independence in 1948.
+(So to say it’s off the beaten track is an understatement.)
+We’ll visit the spectacular temple site atop charmingly named Banana Mountain as well as taking in the rustic riverside market before continuing to Dawei, formerly Tavoy.